 We are pleased to announce that Debra Dubose, LCSW is a new mental health provider for Area One clients.
 Please contact your case manager if you would like a referral.

 Manna Food Pantry is our newest food bank for Area One clients.
-They are open for pick up on Monday through Friday from 11am - 12pm at 116 East Gonzales St., Pensacola, FL 32501.
+They are open for pick up Tuesday and Thursday 11:00am - 12:00pm with little or no wait, or Monday through Friday 2:00pm - 4:30pm with a regular wait time, at 116 East Gonzales St., Pensacola, FL 32501.
 Please see your case manager for a referral.

 AHF now offers 1 minute HIV Rapid tests at their location.
 Click here for contact information for AHF and other test sites.

 June 5th 2011 marked 30 years since the HIV/AIDS epidemic was officially acknowledged.

 Click here to see a timeline of the epidemic in the U.S. and Florida.